I mean that literally, I will work for beer. Or rather: I have worked for beer (and will happily do so again).

 We had expenses of time, domains and web-elements that we needed to purchase, so it couldn’t just go off the books altogether.

 We had to be okay with it being net-zero on our books

 Meaning, the income of beer (converted into monetary terms) should be equal or more than the expense of creating the website (in money or time spent).
 Or the gains in getting the beer at cost (or more thereof) should be counterweight to the lost productivity of working overtime, purchasing items for the site and getting sauced.
 Lost productivity is perhaps a haughty placeholder for “evenings which most people spend by watching telly”.

 We had to be okay with what we’re getting

 This goes without saying, but if we had a gaping hole in our books (equal to the price we usually charge to design a similar website), we couldn’t fill that hole with something we have no need for.
 Businesses and charities shouldn’t make the mistake of accepting in-kind contributions, volunteer skills, or other business resources that they don’t need and which won’t contribute to their efforts.
 As mentioned, we’re beer drinkers, so we were more than okay with the contribution to our efforts.

 An okay blog post and a great bar story.
 Especially if your friend just ordered a Lakeside Hefeweizen.

-Footnote: no disrespect was meant or any support implied for the now-outlawed “Dop system”.
+Footnote: no disrespect was meant or any support implied for the horrible, now-outlawed: “Dop system”.